Scroll to top

 Important Warnings

 • Monitor political developments closely.
 Hartals can be called with little notice and can effectively shut down the city.
-Have contingency plans for extended periods of restricted movement.
+Have contingency plans for extended restricted movement, including accommodation flexibility.

-• Since the 2016 Gulshan attack, venues in the expatriate area have enhanced security.
-Apply the same heightened awareness to any restaurant, hotel, or venue frequented by foreigners.
+• Since the 2016 Gulshan attack, venues in the expatriate area have enhanced security measures.
+Apply the same heightened awareness to any restaurant, hotel, or venue frequented by foreign nationals.

-• Traffic conditions make emergency medical response extremely slow.
-Identify the nearest international-standard medical facility before you need it.
+• Traffic conditions make emergency medical response extremely slow in Dhaka.
+Identify the nearest international-standard medical facility before you need it, and build that journey time into contingency planning.

 FAQ